 Leaseville, as the name suggests, offers a lease-to-own program for a variety of products.
 Unfortunately, the only treadmill desk they offer is a LifeSpan TR1200-DT5 which is an ergonomic sham due to the “computer hunch” it encourages by placing so much distance between the user and their keyboard, the inability to mount an adjustable keyboard tray, and its severely limited ability to adjust in height (requires three people to do it each time).
 See our full review for more details about why we don’t recommend this model.
 Since the LifeSpan TR1200-DT5 is the only desk offered by Leaseville, we do not recommend this program for the best employee experience.

-iMovR’s program offers three treadmill desk models—the Everest, Olympus, or UpTown—to rent.
+iMovR’s program offers several treadmill desk models to rent.
 These workstations all come with their state-of-the-art ThermoTread GT office treadmill, as well as all the necessary accoutrements to make a truly ergonomic workstation.
 While only three models are listed as “most popular configurations,” these desks are available in a huge variety of colors, and iMovR does offer other desk sizes and several other models in addition to the ones available for rent.

 With iMovR’s program there’s a minimum rental period of three months, after which a monthly fee is issued for however long the customer wants to rent – starting at $99 a month.
 Customers can buy the workstation at any time, with all shipping, installation, prepaid termination fee, and 80% of their previous monthly payments all applying towards the final purchase price.
 If purchased within ninety days of receiving the equipment a company would end up paying less than $100 for the privilege of trialing before buying.